FionnCL/FionnCL/README.md

 I quite like programming tbh...
 Maybe I'll make a career out of it some day 🤔.

-I have an interest in any field of Softare Engineering where one must apply themself.

 # Portfolio

 I have a [portfolio website](https://fionncl.web.app/) btw, check it out for more information on past work and projects I've taken part in.